gfbarron/vwic/README.md

 This project contributes a new dataset using images from Pascal VOC 2007 and applying multiple visible watermarks.

-The dataset contains 4 distinct classes of visible watermarks (Logo, Identifier, Contact, and Notice) and is used to fine-tune pre-trained models using You Only Look Once (YOLO) and Faster R-CNN object detection algorithms.
+The dataset contains 4 distinct classes of visible watermarks (Logo, Identifier, Contact, and Notice) and is used to fine-tune pre-trained models using You Only Look Once (YOLO) and RetinaNet object detection algorithms.

 ## Acknowledgements

 1. Pascal VOC 2007.
 2. Ultralytics.
 3. Keras CV, Keras and TensorFlow.
+4. Roboflow.com
+5. MakeWatermark.com

 ## Dependencies